W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 \section{Some implications for free-field correlation functions}

 In this concluding section we derive some consequences of the framework described above and present some future directions of work as well as heuristics.
 Namely we first discuss the probabilistic interpretation of the algebraic setting described above.
 We then discuss free-field correlation functions in relation to Ward identities expressing the $W$-symmetry satisfied by such quantities.
-As we will show, this has strong implications on natural deformations of Selberg integrals in relation with the Mukhin–Varchenko conjecture.
+As we will show, this has strong implications on $\g$-Dotsenko-Fateev integrals.